Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 [11,1,22,2,33,3,45]
 ```

-Also, the output lists should maintain the list items in the original order in which they appeared in the input lists, so combine([12, 4, 2], [1, 5, 3]) should return:
+Also, the output lists should maintain the list/array items(integers) in the original order in which they appeared in the input lists, so combine([12, 4, 2], [1, 5, 3]) should return:

 ```
 [12,1,4,5,2,3]